Watts-Lab/deliberation-website/index.md

 ---

 The Deliberation Lab is an open-science initiative to rapidly advance scientific understanding of small-group deliberation.
-It's goal is to support groups that come together to learn from one another, build mutual respect, and solve their collective problems.
+Its goal is to support groups that come together to learn from one another, build mutual respect, and solve their collective problems.

 To achieve this goal, we are developing a set of tools for conducting deliberation experiments at scale, and coordinating a community of researchers to work together to build a cumulative understanding of deliberation outcomes.